kevinchangjk/fullstops/README.md

 ## Neovim

 The `nvim` directory is basically my `.vimrc`.
-My vim hidden files, plugins and all, are stored somewhere else in my local machine.
+My vim hidden files, plugins and all, are stored somewhere else in my local machine, under `$XDG_CONFIG_HOME`, though for me that directory is basically a symlink of this directory.

+## Tmux

+Terminal Multiplexer.
+Basically contains some configs.

+## Kitty

+An alternative terminal.
+Also contains some configs, and a nice background image for the terminal.

+## Links

+Basically symlinks for my other components to their required locations.

 ## Quote